Myonmu/VulkanTut/README.md

 `VkSwapchainKHR` is effectively per-window, and in the tutorial, `VkRenderPass` is created with a swapchain's image format, and `VkFrameBuffer` requires both a swapchain's image attachments and be bound to **a single render pass**.
 And this would create a strong dependency chain on our first sight, though uppon closer inspection, not necessarily.

-`VkRenderPass` only requires an image format, but it doesn't state that the image format should come from a swapchain.
+In the tutorial,`VkRenderPass` only requires an image format, but it doesn't state that the image format should come from a swapchain.
 (Well, actually yes, you *would* use the swapchain's image format, but you don't need to access the swapchain during render pass creation. ) Thus insteand of accessing swapchain's member field, using a constructor injection would decouple the strong relationship between swapchain and render pass.
 (Note: constructor injection is just a fancy way to say pass the image format as constructor argument)

-This means that multiple swapchains can effectively be using the same render pass, if their image format is compatible.
+This means that multiple swapchains can effectively be using the same render pass, if their image format and other bits are compatible.

-Well, not exactly. since swapchains do not use a render pass directly.
+Well, not exactly. since swapchains do not *use* a render pass directly.
 This relationship comes with `VkFrameBuffer` as it uses both a swapchain and a render pass - we must ensure that the swapchain and the render pass are compatible when creating frame buffers, or else, we first need to create a compatible render pass.
+By "compatible", in general it isn't just the image format, but also store/load operations, etc.

 ```
 VkSwapchainKHR